jonathanblench/PricingApp/README.md

 ## 🚀 Usage

+### Local Development
 1. **Start the application**:
    ```bash
    streamlit run price_checker.py
    ```

+### Streamlit Cloud Deployment
+1. **Push to GitHub** with all the required files:
+   - `price_checker.py` (main app)
+   - `requirements.txt` (Python dependencies)
+   - `packages.txt` (system dependencies)
+   - `.streamlit/config.toml` (Streamlit configuration)

+2. **Deploy on Streamlit Cloud** at https://share.streamlit.io/
+   - The app will automatically install Chrome/Chromium
+   - All dependencies will be handled automatically
+   - The app uses smart fallback: system Chrome on cloud, ChromeDriverManager locally

 2. **Download the sample CSV template** to see the expected format